-Where can I find a 2 day Yellowstone Itinerary?
+Where can I find an itinerary for 2 days in Yellowstone?

-This is why I have decided to compile some of my favourite spots from the Trek into a two-day guide to Yellowstone National Park.
+This is why I have decided to compile some of my favourite spots from my Trek into a 2 day itinerary for Yellowstone National Park.
 The guide will tick off many of the parks major attractions, without feeling rushed or overwhelmed.
 So if you are planning on taking a short trip to America’s very first National Park and have no idea where to start.
 Then stay tuned for this action-packed 2-day itinerary.

 *There is a Bonus One Day Possible Itinerary at the End*

-The above map shows all of the stops throughout this two day Yellowstone Itinerary.
+The above map shows all of my favourite spots from my 2 days in Yellowstone National Park.
 Starting points may vary, I personally began my journey from Cody, Wyoming (highlighted in dark Purple).
-Yellowstone in 2 days

 All stops on day one, Old Faithful, Black Sand Basin and Grand Prismatic Spring are highlighted in Red.